Kong/CustomerSuccess/README.md

     $ ./kick.sh -i envs.json

 That it is.
-Assuming you used the example above, the output you will see on your terminal screen should be something like this:
+Assuming you used the example above, the output you will see on your terminal should be something like this:

     KONG CLUSTER: prod
     ADMIN HOST  : https://prod_admin_api_host:8001